 Is the First Homes scheme still available?

 The First Homes scheme is available to first-time buyers in the UK but there are currently a limited number of First Home houses available.

+The scheme is aimed for local first time buyers.
 It ultimately depends on where you live as the programme is being rolled out on a site-by-site basis.
 If you live in Bolsover, West Midlands, where the scheme was first introduced, you may be able to buy a First Homes property.

 The scheme has also been rolled out in certain areas within Staffordshire, Durham, and Hampshire.
 To find out about the availability of this new scheme in your area, you should contact your local authority.

 Are there price caps on First Home properties?

 Properties on this scheme are subject to a £250,000 price cap after the discount has been applied.

 The exception is in London, where there is a higher cap of £420,000.

 Local planning authorities are able to reduce these caps but they don’t have the power to raise them.